This article is in need of a technical review.

 This page covers the steps needed to prepare your machine to build a bleeding-edge, development version of Firefox and/or Thunderbird on Windows.

-Mozilla's software can take a long time to build, even on modern hardware.
-Minimal hardware required for Mozilla development is:
+The Firefox build process is both I/O- and CPU-intensive, and can take a long time to build even on modern hardware.
+Minimum and recommended hardware requirements for Mozilla development are:

-- At least 3 GB of RAM for recent Firefox builds; 4 GB or more is recommended.
+- At least 2 GB of RAM.
+8 GB or more is recommended, and more is always better.

 Install build prerequisites